nephio-project/docs/user-guide/exercises.md

 guide](https://github.com/nephio-project/docs/blob/main/install-guide/README.md)
 before trying these exercises.

-These exercises will take you from a system with only the Nephio management cluster set up, to a deployment with:
+These exercises will take you from a system with only the Nephio Management cluster setup to a deployment with:
-- A regional cluster
+- A Regional cluster
-- Two edge clusters
+- Two Edge clusters
 - Repositories for each cluster, registered with Nephio, and with Config Sync set up to pull from those repositories.
 - Inter-cluster networking between those clusters
 - A complete free5gc deployment including:
-  - AUSF, NRF, NSSF, PCF, UDM, UDR running on the regional cluster and communicating via the Kubernetes default network
+  - AUSF, NRF, NSSF, PCF, UDM, UDR running on the Regional cluster and communicating via the Kubernetes default network
-  - SMF, AMF running on the regional cluster, and attached to the secondary Multus networks as needed
+  - SMF, AMF running on the Regional cluster and attached to the secondary Multus networks as needed
-  - UPF running on the edge clusters, and attached to the secondary Multus networks as needed
+  - UPF running on the Edge clusters and attached to the secondary Multus networks as needed
   - The free5gc WebUI and MongoDB as supporting services
 - A registered subscriber in the free5gc core
-- UERANSIM running on the edge01 cluster and simulating a gNB and the subscriber UE
+- UERANSIM running on the edge01 cluster and simulating a gNB and the subscriber's UE

-Additionally, you use Nephio to change the capacity requirement for a UPF and an SMF, and see how the free5gc operator translates that into increased memory and CPU requirements for the underlying workload.
+Additionally, you can use Nephio to change the capacity requirement for the UPF and SMF NFs and see how the free5gc operator translates that into increased memory and CPU requirements for the underlying workload.

 To perform these exercises, you will need:
-- Access to the demo VM environment you installed; you should login as the `ubuntu` user to have access to the necessary files.
+- Access to the installed demo VM environment and can login as the `ubuntu` user to have access to the necessary files.
-- Access to the Nephio UI, as described in the installation guide
+- Access to the Nephio UI as described in the installation guide

-Access to Gitea, which we use in the demo environment as our Git provider, is optional.
+Access to Gitea, used in the demo environment as the Git provider, is optional.
 Later in the exercises, we will also access the free5gc Web UI.

-## Step 1: Create regional cluster
+## Step 1: Create the Regional cluster

-Our e2e topology consists of one regional cluster, and two edge clusters.
+Our e2e topology consists of one Regional cluster, and two Edge clusters.
-Let's start by deploying the regional cluster.
+Let's start by deploying the Regional cluster.
 In this case, you will use manual kpt commands to deploy a single cluster.
 First, check to make sure that both the mgmt and mgmt-staging repositories are in the Ready state.
-The mgmt repository is used to manage the contents of the management cluster via Nephio; the mgmt-staging repository is just used internally during the cluster bootstrapping process.
+The mgmt repository is used to manage the contents of the Management cluster via Nephio; the mgmt-staging repository is just used internally during the cluster bootstrapping process.